 In light of certain audit performance deficiencies described in Part II.A (and summarized in Part I.A), questions exist about the effectiveness of the Firm's system of quality control with respect to the execution of engagement quality reviews in compliance with AS 1220, Engagement Quality Review.
-An engagement quality review performed with due professional care in compliance with AS 1220 should have detected, and resulted in the Firm addressing, the deficiency described in Part II.A related to compensation payable for services received.
-[Issuer A]
+An engagement quality review performed with due professional care in compliance with AS 1220 should have detected, and resulted in the Firm addressing, the deficiencies described in Part II.A related to the auditing of revenue.
+[Issuers A and B]